Plampie/TU/README.md

-# VP-TU-
+# TU
-Repo for Labs VP TU
+Repo for Labs TU